vast-data/cosmos-labs/Lab_2_Solution.md

 ## Overview

-This solution demonstrates how to use `vastpy` to create a comprehensive metadata catalog system for Orbital Dynamics' satellite data.
+This solution demonstrates how to use `vastpy` for storage management and `vastdb` for metadata catalog functionality to create a comprehensive metadata system for Orbital Dynamics' satellite data.
 The complete implementation is organized in the `lab2/` folder.

 ## Solution Structure